jpettersson/airport_events/README.md

 Binary: airport-log
 -----------

-The gem is shipped with a binary called 'airport-log' which logs wifi connect/disconnect events to a json file.
+The gem is shipped with a binary called 'airport-log' which logs wifi connect/disconnect events to a JSON file.

 For usage instructions run:
 ``airport-log -h``